aritari/biblesearch_api_docs/index.md

 You may use the ABS API to create and update content that you, yourself, have created.
 This includes account information, tags, and notes.
 To perform these write requests, you will need to send an XML request to the ABS API along with the relevant HTTP verb for your action.
 Because of these requirements, it is not easy to interact with the ABS API using your browser to send these write requests.
 Instead, we recommend you use a command line tool like [curl][curl] to play around with this portion of the ABS API interface.

-To create new resources via the ABS API, send the resource encoded as XML.
-Be sure to also send the "Content-type: application/xml" header with your request so that the ABS API can properly recognize it as an XML request.
+To create new resources via the ABS API, send the resource encoded as XML or JSON.  **Be sure to also send the correct Content-type header with your request.**  This will be either "Content-type: application/xml" for XML requests or "Content-type: application/javascript" for JSON requests.
+Data should be sent to the ABS API as the raw POST or PUT body.

+Examples:

 To create a new tag via the ABS API, do this: